ivanm451/ivanm451/README.md

 - 👋 Hi, I’m Ivan Morado, a graduating senior in Electrical Engineering at the University of Texas Rio Grande Valley!
-👀 I’m interested in lots of different things, but as of right now my main focus is in learning and mastering the optical sciences and applying it towards the design of high-fidelity single photon sources, as well as building advanced imaging devices for the life sciences.
+I’m interested in lots of different things, but as of right now my main focus is in learning and mastering the optical sciences.
+One of my main projects is building  an open-source optical simulation suite so that for any one interested in optics they can jump right and start learning design.
+I believe in learning by design.
+The most memorable bits of knowledge that I remember are when I actually got to apply them to some real world problem.
 - I am also interested in photonic crystals, crystallography and using computational methods towards finding new forms of materials.
 - 🌱 I’m currently learning how to model a photonic crystal using MEEPs, an open-source software designed by MIT physicists.
 My current project involves mapping and measuring the optical properties of two silicon-nanopatterned membrane reflectors.